Grilled Pork Recipes/ Grilling Side Dish Recipes

 2

-Combine beans and all other ingredients except bacon and put in 1/2 size deep aluminium foil pan.
+Combine beans and all other ingredients except bacon and put in 1/2 size deep aluminum foil pan.
 I actually like to double up and use 2 pans to help with the weight.

 3